 The holy grail for many libraries, especially those in geographic consortia, was the union catalog, libraryspeak for a combined library catalog describing the collections of multiple libraries.
 Union catalogs were published in book format, like the ones mentioned above, and on microform.
 Begun in the 1950s, the granddaddy of print union catalogs is the National Union Catalog (NUC), a printed catalog of books held by the Library of Congress and other significant American and Canadian research libraries.
 The advent of networked electronic databases made the union catalog much easier to produce and deliver.

 The primary way I use WorldCat for genealogical research is to locate libraries with copies of privately published family histories.
 Where WorldCat really shines is in their search results window.
-At left is a screenshot of the search results for Rose Mary Goodwin’s 1983 privately published history of my husband’s Curtis line, entitled A Family Called Curtis.
+Above is a screenshot of the search results for Rose Mary Goodwin’s 1983 privately published history of my husband’s Curtis line, entitled A Family Called Curtis.

 As you can see, WorldCat helpfully orders the search results by location, providing a list of libraries that hold the title and how far they are from my home.
 (And don’t forget you can double-click on any image in my blog to get a separate, larger view of the image.)